alkemics/CancelablePromise/README.md

 - See [caniuse](https://caniuse.com/#search=Promise) for browser support
 - See [core-js](https://github.com/zloirock/core-js#ecmascript-promise) for polyfills
+- For example, you can use https://polyfill.io/v3/polyfill.min.js?features=Promise%2CPromise.prototype.finally for Internet Explorer 11

 FYI, you can cancel a fetch request with AbortController & AbortSignal.